tursodatabase/libsql/doc/shared_schema.md

 ## Implementation Notes

-A single Schema object is never used by more than database simultaneously, regardless of whether or not those databases are attached to the same or different database handles.
+A single Schema object is never used by more than one database simultaneously, regardless of whether or not those databases are attached to the same or different database handles.
 Instead, a pool of schema objects is maintained for each unique sqlite&#95;master-contents/schema-cookie combination